Current Affairs

 There is also analytical literature that identifies La Piedrita as one of the best-known and most controversial colectivos in the Chavista ecosystem, with a record of conflict with other groups, threats, arrest warrants and a historically ambivalent relationship with formal power, as explained by International Crisis Group in its report on violence and politics in Venezuela.

-The public sequence of this week leaves three clear layers.
+The public sequence of this week leaves four clear layers.

 First, Delcy Rodríguez, Jorge Rodríguez and Diosdado Cabello appear coordinated in a national street campaign against sanctions, with Delcy also adding announcements on the IMF, public assets and criminal justice.